Family

 The most critical step in any family law case is when clients meet with prospective counsel.
 That meeting establishes the nature of the relationship, a preliminary game-plan, and each party’s expectations of the other.
 Most clients approach that inaugural meeting with considerable anxiety.
 Most have never dealt with a lawyer, and certainly not with respect… Read More »

-Categories: 2018 February Top Legal Disruptions, Areas of Law, Articles, Communications Errors, Content Type, Difficult clients, Family, Inadequate Investigation, LAWPRO Magazine, LAWPRO Magazine Article Type, Malpractice Errors, Practice Tips, Retainers, TopicsUnbundled Legal Services – A Family Lawyer’s Guide
+Categories: 2018 February Top Legal Disruptions, Areas of Law, Articles, Communications Errors, Content Type, Family, Inadequate Investigation, LAWPRO Magazine, LAWPRO Magazine Article Type, Malpractice Errors, Practice Tips, Retainers, TopicsUnbundled Legal Services – A Family Lawyer’s Guide

 Focusing on family law practitioners, Unbundling Legal Services is a particularly appropriate resource given the unique promise that unbundling holds for family law litigants.
 In many jurisdictions, self-representation rates are highest in family cases.
 But, as any family law attorney (or family court litigant) knows, these are the case types that arguably benefit most from… Read More »